Series:Alias Emma Book 1

 About Ava Glass

-Ava Glass is a pseudonym for a bestselling author.
+Ava Glass is a pseudonym of Christi Daughtery.
+Under the name Ava Glass, her works include Alias Emma and The Traitor.
 She is a former civil servant and journalist.
 Glass currently lives in the south of England.
 Visit the author’s website →